Thailand in December – Weather, Best Places & Tips 2026

 • Rain: Just a few light showers, usually short

-This area is less crowded than the south and a good option if you want beach time in December.
-The weather is usually stable, and the sea is calm enough for boat trips.
+This area is less crowded than the south and a genuinely good option if you want beach time in December without competing with half of Europe for a sunlounger.
+The weather is usually stable, the sea is calm enough for boat trips, and the vibe is much more relaxed.

 Luxurious wooden room with scenic view.